hydra3333/Pi4CC/README.md

 # Installation

-0. Prepare an external USB3 hard drive (formatted as NTFS is good)
+1. Prepare an external USB3 hard drive (formatted as NTFS is good)
    - In Windows, ensure
      - "security" on the drive itself is set to `everyone` having FULL CONTROL
      - a top-level folder is created called `mp4library`
 	 - copy your playable .mp4 files into that level and/or subfolders
-	   - NOTE: playable .mp4 files are
+	   - ... of probably interest, playable .mp4 files are
 	     * not interlaced (a `Chromecast` device will not play them)
-	     * max resolution of `1080p` and `SDR` colours (unless you have a `Chromecast Ultra` device, in which case `4K` and `HDR`)
+	     * max resolution of `1080p` and `SDR` colours (unless you have a `Chromecast Ultra` device, in which case `4K` and `HDR` applies)
-	     * ideally encoded with `h.264(avc)/aac` or `h.265(hevc)/aac`
+	     * ideally encoded with codecs `h.264(avc)/aac` or `h.265(hevc)/aac`
-         * ... a probably out-of-date list of acceptable .mp4 formats is at https://developers.google.com/cast/docs/media
+         * google's probably out-of-date list of acceptable .mp4 codecs is at https://developers.google.com/cast/docs/media
    - Note:
      - In the Pi, we will set the mount point for the USB3 disk to (usually) be `/mnt/mp4library`
      - The top level folder on the USB3 disk will (usually) be `mp4library`, thus `/mnt/mp4library/mp4library`

-1. Install and configure your Raspberry Pi 4 4Gb and set it to always to boot to GIU and autologin
+3. Install and configure your Raspberry Pi 4 4Gb and set it to always to boot to GIU and autologin
    - it is close enough to safe to autologin since the Pi is only visible inside your "secure" home LAN
    - (the GUI should be left to boot and run, even in a headless state later)
-2. Check, perhaps in the GUI tool Raspberry Pi Configuration,
+4. Check, perhaps in the GUI tool Raspberry Pi Configuration,
    -  its hostname is short and easy and has no spaces or special characters (it will be used as the website name)
    - "login as user pi" is ticked
    - "wait for network" is ticked